tumble1999/savaslabs.github.io/intern.md

 title: Internship opportunity available
 permalink: "/intern/"
 excerpt: |
-  Savas is hiring for internship.
+  Savas is hiring for internship positions.
 ---

 ### About working with us